-common drive interface types #
+common drive interface types#

 keying refers to the physical layout of the connectors so it’s not physically possible to plug in the wrong type of cable.

-sata #
+sata express#

 - sff-8482: serial attachment 2x unshielded connector